 Cut to our five-hour Icelandair flight from JFK.
-As we’re soaring over the Atlantic, we are asked by the friendly attendant if this is our our first time visiting Iceland.
+As we soar over the Atlantic, we are asked by the friendly attendant if this is our our first time visiting Iceland.
 Our answer lands us several bottles of free champagne — cheers to new friends and a new land!
-We are taught that “Tak” means thank you, and it’s the only word we’ll really need to know, as nearly all Icelandics speak English.
-And, halfway through the flight, our friendly flight attendant — a heavy-set bald man who has already offered to show us around – tips us off that there is a famous Icelandic pop star right here on our plane.
+We are taught that “tak” means thank you, and it’s the only word we’ll really need to know, as nearly all Icelandics speak English.
+Halfway through the flight, our friendly flight attendant tips us off – there’s a famous Icelandic pop star right here on our plane.
 Maybe it’s the champagne, but I’m all tingly, and know that the next two days will be absolutely surreal.

 We arrive in Reykjavik, lurking close behind Bjork at baggage claim.
 She gives us the cold shoulder, understandably, as her scarf sheds neon green feathers in her wake.
 This is the first and only time we will be slighted by anyone in Iceland.

 This is when my friends drop an unexpected bomb.
 They’ve arranged for a “friend” they met on Skype to pick us from the airport and bring us to our hostel.
 I put my foot down, sure I’d have to phone Liam Neeson, as we are about to star in the sequel to Taken.